-- An applicant must submit a completed application form and business plan with detailed agro-processing/beneficiation activities, budget plans and projected income statement and balance sheet for a period of at least three years for the project.
+- An applicant must submit a completed application form and business plan with detailed agro-processing/beneficiation activities, budget plans and projected income statement and balance sheet, for a period of at least three years for the project.
 The project/business must exhibit economic merit in terms of sustainability. - The application must be submitted within the designated application window period, prior to the start of processing/beneficiation or undertaking of activities applied for.
-Any assets bought and taken into commercial use, or competitiveness improvement costs incurred before applying for the incentive will be considered as non-qualifying. - Existing entities must submit latest financial statements, reviewed by an independent external auditor or accredited person and not older than 18 months. - The approved entity may not reduce its employment levels from the average employment levels for a 12-month period prior to the date of application, and these employment levels should be maintained for the duration of the incentive period/agreement.
+Any assets bought and taken into commercial use or competitiveness improvement costs incurred before applying for the incentive will be considered as non-qualifying. - Existing entities must submit latest financial statements, reviewed by an independent external auditor or accredited person and not older than 18 months. - The approved entity may not reduce its employment levels from the average employment levels for a 12-month period prior to the date of application, and these employment levels should be maintained for the duration of the incentive period/agreement. - Any reduction in the total number of employees over the duration of the incentive, will disqualify the applicant.
+Any claims not yet evaluated or paid will immediately lapse and no obligation will accrue to the dtic on such claims.